syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/toast/EJ2_ASP.NETCORE/getting-started.md

 * [How to prevent duplicate toast display](./how-to/prevent-duplicate-toast-display/)
 * [How to show different types of toast](./how-to/show-different-types-of-toast/)

-N> You can also explore our [ASP.NET Core Toast Example](https://ej2.syncfusion.com/aspnetcore/Toast/DefaultFunctionalities#/fabric) that shows you how to render the Toast in ASP.NET Core.
+N> You can also explore our [ASP.NET Core Toast Example](https://ej2.syncfusion.com/aspnetcore/Toast/DefaultFunctionalities#/fabric) that shows you how to render and confugure the Toast in ASP.NET Core.